Status Update – November 2021

-The project is in its sixth year of implementation, after being granted one year extension by the bank.
+The project is in its seventh year of implementation, after being granted two years extension by the bank.
 The project team continues with preparation of tender documents and raising bids for the few remaining works and services.
 The following are the key achievements to date;

 Component 1: Natural Resources Management

 - 20 water pans/earth dams of total capacity 620,000 m3 have been constructed.

 - 42 boreholes have been drilled and equipped with a discharge of between 2.6 to 18 m3/hr

 - 7 shallow wells constructed

 - 3 irrigation schemes complete in Baringo, Marsabit and Isiolo counties.
 4 others under construction/rehabilitation.
 When all the schemes are complete 1050ha of land will have access to irrigation water.

 - 1 irrigation scheme reservoir dam completed in Isiolo

 - Trekking distances to access water for human and livestock use have been reduced from 15-30 km and sometimes even more, to an average less than 1 km to 7 km.
 This has saved time that was being used for fetching water to be used for other domestic and economic activities.

 - Conflicts for water resources have significantly reduced.